chaunceyyann/renamPlex/README.md

 renamPlex
 =========

-A renamer program for Plex media server
+A renamer program for Plex media server.